3C0D/win11-TTS-everywhere-FR-EN/README.md

 ## Supported Languages

 The application automatically detects whether the text is in French or English and uses the appropriate voice.
+You can also manually select the language (Auto, English, or French) in the settings menu.

 ## System Requirements